There can be no sustaining shift toward racial justice without the rigor required to understand and heal our racial group habits of harm.

 A Potent Drop of Awareness

 Brave Space is not a complete response to racial injury and injustice.
 Rather, we are deconstructing how we have been programmed to think and respond to race and racism, and recognizing whether our habits are harming or healing.
-It offers an intentional, structured, and graceful way to examine our racial conditioning within affinity community and over time.
+It offers an intentional, structured, and graceful way over time to examine our racial conditioning within affinity community.

 The curiosity, sensitivity, and respect you will refine within your racial affinity group over this 12-month period is what strengthens your faith in humanity and purifies a dis-eased social heart.
 You will be able to stand tall in your understanding of your own race and be able to recognize and respond to social distress with fierce clarity.